02.03.26

 If your budget is really tight, a free phone service is a viable option that will keep you connected without a monthly bill.
 These are not government programs, but rather phone carriers that offer their services for free.

-TextNow is one of those carriers that offers its base plan – Free Essential Data – for free.
+TextNow is one of those carriers that offers its base plan – Free Flex Data– for free.
 It provides a free phone number (or you can bring your own) with unlimited texts & calls, plus free data to access essential apps like email, maps, and rideshare (Uber & Lyft).

 How is it free?